Full Time Employees

 STUDENT TEAM

 Ava joined the Sustainability Office in Winter 2022 as the Digital Media Marketing and Outreach Intern.
-She is a third-year student pursuing degrees in Environmental Sciences and Sustainability, with a minor in Natural Resources.
-Ava manages the social media presence, Green Certifications, event outreach, and Ecologue blog.
-She also writes the bi-weekly Sustainability newsletter.
-Outside of the Sustainability Office, she volunteers at the Corvallis Environmental Center's NaturePlay preschool.
+She is a fourth-year pursuing degrees in Environmental Sciences and Sustainability, with a minor in Natural Resources.
+Now acting as the Student Policy Coordinator, Ava is a Co-Facilitator of the Sustainability Council, a new departmental program by the Sustainability Office and Community Engagement & Leadership.
+She also provides other support where needed.
+Outside of the Sustainability Office, she volunteers at the Corvallis Environmental Center and participates in IM bowling.

 Trevor Herzog (he/him): Energy Project Intern